 MREs, or Meals Ready to Eat, originated from the military.
 In fact, the military has a whole department in charge of the development of these unique meals.
 MREs are scientifically designed to last up to 5 years.

-- MREs are convenient to have on hand when a disaster strikes.
+- ✅ MREs are convenient to have on hand when a disaster strikes or in any other survival scenario.
 Some of the reasons you should have MREs on hand are:

 If you want to make your own MREs, it can be satisfying, more nutritious, and much cheaper.

-- They are also low in fiber and again.
+- ❌ They are also low in fiber.
 Another reason they lead to constipation.
 They have been nicknamed by some as “Meals Requiring Enemas”, and “Massive Rectal Expulsions.”

-- Most importantly to some would be taste.
+- ❌ Most important to some would-be taste.
 They just don’t taste good.
 If you have ever eaten several of them, you’ll find they taste the same.
 Troops have been known to drown the entire meal in hot sauce just to get over the taste of it.
 There also is not much of a selection when it comes to purchased MREs.

-Though Mylar bags are far better than plastic bags, they are also much more expensive.
+Though Mylar bags are far better than plastic bags, they’re also much more expensive.
 Though they offer a 10-12-year shelf life, they require oxygen absorbers, and high temperatures to seal the bag.

 A vacuum sealer is the best way to go when creating your own MRE.
-Most MREs only have a shelf life of 1-3 years, depending on the contents of it.
+Most MREs only have a shelf life of 1-3 years, depending on the contents.